The Women Writing the West High School Writing Contest

 - Skip three lines, then begin your entry.

-- Must be set in the American West (west of the Mississippi River, including Alaska and Hawaii) and have either a female protagonist or be written from a female perspective.
+- Must be set in the North American West (North American continent west of the Mississippi River, including Alaska and Hawaii, Canada west of Manitoba, and Mexico) and have either a female protagonist or be written from a female perspective.

 - No foul language, inappropriate slang, violence, hate speech, erotic content, or inappropriate word choice will be tolerated.
 Your entry will be disqualified without refunding the entry fee.